Luftare/shadow/README.md

 - a rectangle is displayed around the game field
 - rectangle shrinks and players outside will receive damage
 - players start without any equipment
+- player has inventory
+  - 2 slots for guns
+- items can be looted if there are free slots in inventory
-- guns can be looted and they have limited ammo
+- guns can be dropped and dropping on top of another gun will swap the currently equipped gun
 - two guns can be equipped and selected from
-- damage is determined by how close to the center of the cell is clicked
+- gun shot damage is determined by how close to the center of the cell is clicked

+### Items

+- guns can be swapped
+- damage is proportional of distance and modified by equipped gun
+- guns have reload time
+- guns have limited ammo

 ### Menu